Reconstruction era: Public schools

 After the war, Northern missionaries founded numerous private academies and colleges for freedmen across the South.
 In addition, every state founded state colleges for freedmen, such as Alcorn State University in Mississippi.
 The normal schools and state colleges produced generations of teachers who were integral to the education of African American children under the segregated system.
 By the end of the century, the majority of African Americans were literate.

 In the late 19th century, the federal government established land grant legislation to provide funding for higher education across the United States.
 Learning that Blacks were excluded from land grant colleges in the South, in 1890 the federal government insisted that Southern states establish Black state institutions as land grant colleges to provide for Black higher education, in order to continue to receive funds for their already established White schools.
 Some states classified their Black state colleges as land grant institutions.
 Former Congressman John Roy Lynch wrote: "there are very many liberal, fair-minded and influential Democrats in the state [Mississippi] who are strongly in favor of having the state provide for the liberal education of both races".

 According to a 2020 study by economist Trevon Logan, increases in Black politicians led to greater tax revenue, which was put towards public education spending (and land tenancy reforms).
 Logan finds that this led to greater literacy among Black men.
+A 2025 study found that access to educational opportunities for recently freed people during Reconstruction led to improved occupational standing for the affected individuals.